Top Interior Design Trends 2023

 We’re also seeing much more promotion of handmade, artisan crafted goods.

-This latest interior design trend for 2016 is especially great for DIY and crafting fans looking to upcycle old furniture, fabric scraps, wood pallets, and so on; and there is a ton of how-to projects out there for novices to try their hands on.
+This latest interior design trend is especially great for DIY and crafting fans looking to upcycle old furniture, fabric scraps, wood pallets, and so on; and there is a ton of how-to projects out there for novices to try their hands on.

 Of course this home decor trend isn’t exactly new – way back in 2012 Chelsea from the Two Twenty One blog turned an old dresser she picked up from Craigslist into the smart TV stand picture above with not much more than a sander, some wood filler, paint and some smart new door knobs!
 (Click on the link above for the full project detail)